 Our relationships underpin all that we do together.
 As we nurture our connections, we nurture the work we create, individually and as a collective.
 We are mindful of the interconnectedness of everything, the veins that connect us with Papatuanuku (Mother Earth) and thereby with each other.
 As an inter-Nation-al collective of diverse worldviews, we manaaki (embrace) each other and the communities of which we are a part.
 We learn and share understandings of how we connect as people and Nations, how we connect with our beyond-human counterparts, how we welcome others to join us, and how we represent ourselves.

 At this incredible time in our shared global history, we work to regain our sense of connection to and responsibility for our common Mother and our beyond-human relatives (plants, animals, water, soil, air, [...]).
 We are disrupting the false notion of human superiority over the natural world of which we are part.
-We work to see Indigenous communities empowered to fulfil ancestral stewardship responsibilities to their territories, in line with their own knowledge, practices and legal systems.
+We work to see Indigenous communities empowered to fulfill ancestral stewardship responsibilities to their territories, in line with their own knowledge, practices and legal systems.
 At the same time, RIVER works to support all of humanity in our journey of reconnection with our more-than-human relations.

 This means restoring a living and reciprocal relationship between humans and the rest of the natural world.

 As an emergent organisation founded on relationships, RIVER's Collective springs from three Anglo-settler nations with some significant historical and political similarities: nations colonially known as Canada, the United States, and New Zealand.
-Although much is shifting, these three countries as well as Australia (where we are working towards building relationships) were the four initial non-signatories to the United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP).

 As it becomes more widely known that traditional Indigenous territories encompass up to 22 percent of the world’s land surface yet coincide with areas that hold 80 percent of the planet’s biodiversity 13, the world is increasingly looking to Indigenous peoples’ regenerative approaches to illuminate a path forward.

 As RIVER member Gillian Staveley explains, “An understanding of coloniality of power allows us to recognise how the “colonised were subjected not simply to a rapacious exploitation of all their resources but also to a hegemony of euro-centric knowledge systems.”
-Walter Mignolo identifies the effect of such euro-centric epistemologies on identity and sense of place, as being “among its most damaging, far-reaching, and least understood7
+Walter Mignolo identifies the effect of such euro-centric epistemologies on identity and sense of place, as being “among its most damaging, far-reaching, and least understood” 7

 Belief systems rooted in a perception of humans as separate from and elevated above the rest of nature with dominion over the natural world, have far-reaching influence.
 Many of our Nation states’ legal, governance and economic frameworks are premised on these colonial values, philosophies, and ways of relating.